SoftUni-Internal/interactive-content/EN/01-Objects-and-Classes/03-Defining-Simple-Classes.md

 They store **executable code**, which manipulates the **state** when called.

-Take a look at how a method affects a field:
+There is an example of how a method can affect a field:

 ```java
 class Car {